Dexterblr13/my-first-project/README.md

-# my-first-project
-Это мой первый проект на GitHub
+# About my first project on GitHub